Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach: System Architecture

 \subsection{Threat Model}

-The threat model is built on the assumption of an attacker who has all the capabilities listed below: \begin{enumerate} \item The ability to attack and potentially take control of a small fraction (\textless $33 \%$) of IIoT devices using either physical tampering methods or software exploits. \item The ability to send malicious network communications that appear to be coming from legitimate industrial devices. \item The knowledge of the structure of the DMAS protocol; however, no access to any agent-specific symmetric encryption keys. \item The inability to attack the DMAS agents running on Edge Gateways. \end{enumerate}
+The threat model is built on the assumption of an attacker who has all the capabilities listed below: \begin{enumerate} \item The ability to attack and potentially take control of a small fraction (\textless $33 \%$) of IIoT devices using either physical tampering methods or software exploits. \item The ability to send malicious network communications that appear to be coming from legitimate industrial devices. \item Full knowledge of the DMAS protocol structure, but no access to any agent-specific symmetric encryption keys. \item The ability to compromise a limited fraction of DMAS agents running on Edge Gateways (up to $f < n/3$, where $n$ is the total number of agents), either through software exploitation or physical access to a gateway.
+Compromised agents are modeled as Byzantine nodes that may deviate arbitrarily from the protocol. \end{enumerate}

-It is assumed in this work that the attacker cannot successfully compromise the majority of agents or launch a denial-of-service attack that would cause a complete network disconnection.
+We assume the attacker cannot simultaneously compromise the majority ($\geq n/3$) of agents, nor sustain a denial-of-service attack sufficient to disconnect the network entirely.
+The CVT protocol maintains correct operation provided no more than $f = \lfloor (n-1)/3 \rfloor$ agents are compromised at any given time.